-If we are not able to identify a safe and effective dose for any of our antibody drug conjugates, or ADCs, we may need to delay, abandon or limit our development of any potential product candidates.
+If we are not able to identify a safe and effective dose for any of our product candidates, including our antibody drug conjugates, or ADCs, such as MGTA-117 utilizing an amanitin toxin not previously tested in humans, we may need to delay, abandon or limit our development of any potential product candidates.

-ADCs utilize toxins to kill cells, and we may not be able to identify a safe and effective dose for some of our potential product candidates.
+We may not be able to identify a safe and effective dose for some of our current or future product candidates, and as a result we may need to delay, abandon or limit our development of our product candidates.
+Some of our product candidates utilize ADCs, which utilize toxins to kill cells.
 ADCs, including those that have received marketing approval, have dose-dependent safety findings that can include liver toxicity, depending on the target of the ADC and the drug used in the conjugate.
 In addition, ADCs may have other adverse side effects including fatalities.
-Although our CD117-ADC, which was designed to deplete hematopoietic stem cells, or HSCs, was generally well tolerated at efficacious doses in non-human primate studies, we may not be able to ultimately show that MGTA-117 can deplete HSCs at a safe and effective dose in humans and we may need to delay, abandon or limit these development efforts.
-Further, MGTA-117 utilizes an amanitin toxin that has not been tested as an ADC toxin in humans before.
-Other companies, for example Heidelberg Pharma (whether alone or with third parties), are developing ADCs with amanitin toxins and are expected to enter clinical trials.
-If such trials encounter safety or efficacy issues, especially if related to the amanitin toxin, then our MGTA-117 program may be adversely affected.
+Although our CD117-ADC, which was designed to deplete hematopoietic stem cells, or HSCs, was generally well tolerated at efficacious doses in non-human primate studies, we may not be able to ultimately show that MGTA-117 can deplete HSCs at a safe and effective dose in humans, and we may need to delay, abandon or limit these development efforts.
+The dose required for efficacy may differ for different populations, for example between adult and pediatric populations, between populations with diseases that involve bone marrow to different extents, or between uses of MGTA-117 as a monotherapy or as combination with other therapeutic agents.
+Additional trials to determine the safe and effective dose for different settings of use of MGTA-117 may be required.
+Further, MGTA-117 utilizes an amanitin toxin that has not been previously tested as an ADC toxin in humans.
+Other companies, for example Heidelberg Pharma (whether alone or with third parties), are developing ADCs with amanitin toxins and have begun clinical trials.
+If such other trials encounter safety or efficacy issues, especially if related to the amanitin toxin, then our MGTA-117 program may be adversely affected, and our business may be materially harmed.